Prompsit/mutnmt/README.md

 MutNMT is provided as a [Docker](https://www.docker.com/) container.
 This container is based on [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).

 In order to run MutNMT, you need access to an NVIDIA GPU.
 You must install the [necessary drivers](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) on the host machine.
-Note that you do not need to install the CUDA Toolkit on the host system.
+Note that you do not need to install the CUDA Toolkit on the host system, but it should be compatible with at least CUDA 11.

+## Roadmap

+Building and launching MutNMT consists on:

+1. Set up preloaded engines (and mount its volume)
+2. Set up user authentication
+3. Set up user lists: admins and whitelist
+4. Set up proxy fix
+5. Build the Docker image
+6. Decide on data persistance
+7. Launch the container

 ## Building MutNMT